shrutikapoor08/devjoke/README.md

 # Dev Joke

 #### Send me a PR if you know a good Dev Joke.
 * * *
+Why does C get all the firls, and Java gets none?

+Because C doesn't treat them as objects.

+* * *
 99 year old man dying